Camper Information

 • Depending on your menu, you might need stuff for preparing your food.

-• The camp often has left over staples such as condiments, syrup, oil, coffee, etc. Check with the camp before you shop.
+• Sometimes there are left over staples such as condiments, syrup, cooking oil, coffee, etc. Check with your Host before you shop.

 What you DON’T need to bring:

-• Your cell or smart phone, because it won’t work (Verizon sometimes from the heliport.)*
+• Your cell/smart phone, because it won’t work (Verizon sometimes catches at the heliport, but is NOT reliable.)*

 • Anything related to your job.